rocjs/roc/docs/RocObject.md

 ```

 ### `standalone`
-A boolean that defaults to `false` that informs Roc if the extension should be managed as a standalone extension.
+A boolean that defaults to `false` that informs Roc if the extension should be managed as a standalone extension or not.

-Roc will by default try to find the extensions `package.json` by searching recursively upwards from the main file until it finds one or fails.
+Roc will by default try to find an extensions `package.json` by searching recursively upwards from the main file until it finds one or fails.
 This will not work in all situations, for example when a custom extension has been created without a `package.json`.

-This means that Roc will not be able to find `name` and `version` from the `package.json` resulting in that they are needed when defining this to `true`.
-Additionally if a `description` is desired this will also need to be defined because of the same reason, Roc can’t take it from the `package.json`.
+This means that Roc will not be able to find `name` and `version` from the `package.json` resulting in that they have to be defined when setting this to `true`.
+Additionally if a `description` is desired this will also need to be defined for the same reason, Roc can’t take it from the `package.json` automatically.

 ### `version`
 A string that notes the version of the extension.
-Required, but Roc will use the `version` from the `package.json` of the extension if non is provided.
+Required, but Roc will use the `version` from the `package.json` of the extension if none is provided.

 ## What is considered a valid object
 For a Roc object in an extension to be considered valid it needs to have at least a `name`, a `version` and one more property.

-This is however an exception to this, abstract extensions.
+There is however an exception to this, abstract extensions.
 They just need `name` and `version` to be valid.

 Even though `name` and `version` are mandatory you will not need to define them in most cases since Roc will read them from the extension’s `package.json` if one exists.